-- 7.1 In raising a concern employees should provide the following information: - the background and history of the concern (giving relevant dates); - the reason why you are particularly concerned about the situation; - the name(s) of any colleagues/employees who you consider are directly involved; and - the name(s) of any colleagues/employees who you believe may be able to help provide further information. - 7.2 Employees should normally raise concerns with a designated senior member of staff e.g. Headteacher/Chair of Governors.
+- 7.1 In raising a concern, you should provide the following information: - the background and history of the concern (giving relevant dates); - the reason why you are particularly concerned about the situation; - the name(s) of any colleagues/employees who you consider are directly involved; and - the name(s) of any colleagues/employees who you believe may be able to help provide further information. - 7.2 Concerns should normally be raised with a designated senior member of staff e.g. Headteacher/Chair of Governors.
 This depends, however, on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice.
-For example, if you believe that senior management of the school is involved you may wish to approach a senior officer of the Council.
-If you believe officers of the Council generally are involved, you should approach the Council's Chief Executive or in the case of a financial issue, the Council's Internal Audit Service. - 7.3 Staff in Voluntary Aided Schools may wish to approach a Diocesan Authority Officer.
-If it is believed that officers of the Diocesan/Church Authorities are involved an approach might be made directly to the Bishop. - 7.4 Concerns may be raised verbally, in writing, or by using the whistleblowing complaints email address (WhistleblowingComplaints@lancashire.gov.uk).
-Calls to the Whistleblowing Line can be made on 01772 532500 where you will be directed to press 1 for financial matters and 2 if it relates to any other concern.
-Concerns can also be made in writing and correspondence should be sent to the Corporate HR Team, HR Service, Lancashire County Council, PO Box 78, County Hall, Preston, PR1 8XJ or the Principal Auditor, Lancashire Audit Service, County Hall, Lancashire County Council, Preston, PR1 8XJ.
+For example, if you believe that senior management of the school is involved you may wish to approach a senior officer of the council.
+If you believe officers of the council generally are involved, you should approach the council's Director of Corporate Services (in the role of monitoring officer) or in the case of a financial issue, the council's Internal Audit Service. - 7.3 Staff in Voluntary Aided Schools may wish to approach a Diocesan Authority Officer.
+If it is believed that officers of the Diocesan/Church Authorities are involved, an approach might be made directly to the Bishop. - 7.4 If however, you feel that you still want to raise your concerns with the council, there are a number of options to choose from.
+Concerns may be raised verbally to the whistleblowing telephone line, by email, by an on-line referral form or in writing.